What is a Biosphere Reserve?

 Does a biosphere reserve impact the management of my property?

-Should it be required, current and established legislation can be used to assist in the management of a situation or impending problem within a region, however, this will need to be implemented by the necessary authorities within a region and not by the Biosphere themselves.
-Stakeholders within a Biosphere region still retain full management authority over their property, although adherence to Biosphere principles is encouraged and supported.
+Should it be required, current and established legislation can be used to assist in the management of a situation or impending problem within a region, however, this will need to be implemented by the necessary authorities within a region and not by the biosphere reserve authority themselves.
+Stakeholders within a biosphere reserve still retain full management authority over their property, although adherence to biosphere reserve principles is encouraged and supported.

 Is a Biosphere Reserve a fenced off area?